Media in Hyderabad: News Papers

 Hyderabad has several newspapers in Telugu, English, Urdu and Hindi.

-The major Telugu dailies include Eenadu, Sakshi, Maa Aksharam Mee Ayudham, Vaartha, Andhra Jyothi, Surya, Prajasakti, Andhra Bhoomi, Andhra Prabha, and Namaste Telangana.
+The major Telugu dailies include Eenadu, Sakshi, Maa Aksharam Mee Ayudham, Vaartha, Andhra Jyothi, Surya, Prajasakti, Andhra Bhoomi, Andhra Prabha, Janamsakshi, and Namaste Telangana.
 The major English dailies are The Times of India, The Hindu, The Deccan Chronicle, Hans India, Telangana Today, Business Standard and The Economic Times.

 The major Urdu dailies are Siasat, Munsif, The Etemaad, and The Rahnuma-i Deccan, with The Daily Milap being in Hindi.
 Besides these major newspapers, there a number of localised neighbourhood newspapers catering to localities.

 There are a handful of weekly newspapers in Urdu that enjoy good readership.
 Gawah Urdu Weekly, published by veteran journalist Dr. Syed Fazil Hussain Parvez is one of the oldest Urdu news weeklies published from Hyderabad and popularly recognized for its honest and critical editorials and continues to be in incessant publication since its inception in 1999.
 It is also the only weekly publication from Hyderabad with two doctorates on board and producing a professional daily news bulletin that is published on the web, through social media platforms like Facebook and YouTube.